 Nonprofit Space StabilizationTechnical and Financial Assistance

-Support for organizations seeking long-term leases and permanent affordable space
+Support for organizations seeking long-term leases and permanent, sustainable space

-As part of the Mayor's Nonprofit Sustainability Initiative,OEWD works with the Mayor's Office of Housing and Community Development, the San Francisco Arts Commission and the Northern California Community Loan Fund to launch two new programs to support organizations seeking long-term leases and permanent affordable space.These programs have three components:
+As part of the Nonprofit Sustainability Initiative,OEWD works with the Mayor's Office of Housing and Community Development, the San Francisco Arts Commission and Community Vision to administer programs that support organizations seeking long-term leases and permanent affordable space.These programs have three components:

-- Nonprofit Space Investment Fund: Approximately $2 million is awarded annually to help nonprofits acquire permanent space and to incentivize philanthropic investment in space stabilization.
+- ACQUISITION Approximately $2 million is awarded annually to help nonprofits acquire permanent space and to incentivize philanthropic investment in space stabilization.
 Eligible nonprofits may apply for the lesser of $1 million or 25% of project costs to support acquisition.

-- Technical Assistance for Nonprofits: individual organizations facing displacement or barriers to growth may be eligible to apply for professional services through the Nonprofit Space Stabilization Program.
+- REAL ESTATE READINESS Individual organizations facing displacement or barriers to growth may be eligible to apply for professional services through the Nonprofit Sustainability Initiative.
 Assistance offered in the program includes financial planning, space planning, identifying/evaluating potential sites, negotiating leases or purchase agreements, developing construction budgets and project timelines, and analyzing potential funding sources.

 Nonprofit Displacement Mitigation